What Does Initializing a Disk Erase Data Mean? Get the Facts Here!

 • Disk is write-protected:

-• Disk is damaged:
+• The disk is damaged:

-• Disk is already initialized:
+• The disk is already initialized:

 • Incompatible disk format: